nadav-galili/regulation_training/instructions.md

-id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), video_id UUID NOT NULL, stop_time_seconds INT NOT NULL, -- The time (in seconds) when the video should pause order_index INT, -- Optional: to define order if multiple stops occur at the same time created_at TIMESTAMP DEFAULT NOW(),
+id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), video_id UUID NOT NULL, stop_time_seconds INT NOT NULL, -- The time (in seconds) when the video should pause order_index INT, -- Defines order if multiple stops occur at the same time created_at TIMESTAMP DEFAULT NOW(),
 FOREIGN KEY (video_id) REFERENCES videos(id) ON DELETE CASCADE );